Table of Contents

 11. Mobile Applications with great UX

 a.
-YouTube – One of the best and most popular video streaming apps ever- Youtube has a very clean design and renders a marvelous experience to the users.
+YouTube – One of the best and most popular videos streaming apps ever- Youtube has a very clean design and renders a marvelous experience to the users.
 It is fun to explore videos on YouTube as it is pretty much effortless to use the application.
 The Home Page has been designed to put a lot of emphasis on the recommendations based on the users’ search history and preferences, thereby helping users to build/adjust their playlist on the go.
 The overall Youtube experience has been designed to render enough space to the users so that they can personalize it according to their own preferences.

 b.
 Flipboard – Flipboard is an excellent social newsfeed app with a beautiful design.
 This app rightly removes the chaos and curates digital media based on users’ interests, in-app behavior, and reading history.
 The amazing part- you don’t scroll the news feed, you swipe as the app displays a magazine-like format.
 You simply flip and read, it is very addictive!
 As you sign up, it asks about your passions and explores deeply about your interests.
 You can do a lot with Flipboard like adding flippable stories to your own magazine and other stuff apart from reading just the newsfeed!